 The Amatista Cookhouse offers breakfast (buffet or off the menu), lunch and dinner.
 There are gluten-free options, and each of the menus (minus breakfast) include mostly Caribbean and Caribbean-inspired dishes, although there are some American standards.

 Don't skip the Strong Water Tavern, which offers daily rum tastings, a ceviche bar, and classic Cuban, Puerto Rican, Colombian and other Caribbean dishes.
 With two full-time rum captains, you'll be in good hands if you want to explore its many rum options or try some of their original infusions.
 We highly recommend the daiquiris, more sophisticated cocktails than the frozen concoctions you're thinking of.
 For a taste of something more unusual, try the milk punch, made with Flor de Cana 7 year, black tea and clarified milk.

-Overall, we loved our stay at Sapphire Falls, and we're hopping to hop back soon!
+We Sapphire Falls and we're hopping to hop back soon!
 Have a question about Sapphire Falls or any of the Universal resort hotels?
 Share it in comments below.
-Hop over to Where to Stay in Orlando inside our Orlando Planning Timeline!

 Related: Universal's Sleek, Sultry Aventura Hotel Is Value at Its Best